SathishAdithiyaaSV/Chess-Data-Analysis-Project/README.md

 2.Jupyter Notebook<br>
 3.VS code<br>
 4.Git<br>

 ## How to run
-for Top100Open code a simple run would give all the analysis.
+For RatingAnalysis.ipynb code a simple run would give all the analysis.

-for Chessgamesstats after clicking on run all the following inputs have to be given:
+For Chessgamesstats.ipynb after clicking on run all the following inputs have to be given:
-1.player_name : chess.com username of the player.(eg. MagnusCarlsen, Hikaru)
+1.player_name : chess.com username of the player.(eg. MagnusCarlsen, Hikaru)<br>
-2.host : the host of the computer on whihc it is running.(eg. if host=raksh then file path=C:\raksh\Downloads\...)
+2.host : the host of the computer on whihc it is running.(eg. if host=raksh then file path=C:\raksh\Downloads\...)<br>
-3.year: year in which stats are needed (eg. 2024) 4.month: month in which stats are needed( eg.03)
+3.year: year in which stats are needed (eg. 2024)<br>
+4.month: month in which stats are needed( eg.03)
 ## Applications